stancsz/open-valhalla-vst3/docs/README.md

 ## Credits

-This is an educational recreation and tribute to the incredible work of Valhalla DSP.
+This is an educational project exploring Feedback Delay Networks (FDN).